What is the Zoom Tool?

 Select the Zoom Tool

-Click the zoom tool icon in the toolbar or press Z to activate it.
+Click the zoom tool icon in the toolbar to activate it.

 Choose Your Method